Navy/Marine Corps Careers

 Strike Fighter NFO training is conducted at VT-86 utilizing specially modified T-45C simulators and aircraft incorporating the Virtual Mission Training System (VMTS).
 VMTS allows for NFOs to train for air-to-air or air-to-ground missions using a synthetic RADAR that mirrors the capability of the F/A-18.
 Utilizing a data link network and an instructor ground station, students perform complex missions against multiple air and surface targets.
 NFOs train for Strike, Close Air Support, and All Weather Intercept missions.
 After graduation, Navy NFOs will train in the F/A-18F with either VFA-106 in Virginia Beach, VA or VFA-122 in Lemoore, CA, or the EA-18G with VAQ-129 in Whidbey Island, WA.
 Marine Corps NFOs will train in the F/A-18D with VMFAT-101 in Miramar, CA.

 All midshipmen who choose Surface Warfare can look forward to a challenging career as a member of the Navy’s oldest warfare community.
 Newly commissioned Ensigns will find themselves in the most modern fleet in the world, serving on a variety of ships such as the DDG-51 Arleigh Burke class destroyers or the CG-47 Ticonderoga class cruisers, on the cutting edge of warship technology.
+Select midshipmen also have the option to become a Nuclear trained Surface Warfare Officer.
+These individuals will get a top notch level training in Nuclear Power and then put this training to work on the Navy’s largest ships – the aircraft carriers.

 Newly-commissioned Ensigns who selected Surface Warfare during their Senior year in college will select their ship along with all other NROTC midshipmen in the nation.
 Once your ship is assigned, you will proceed directly upon commissioning to that home port.
-Today’s surface Navy literally covers the globe, and your first assignment could be anywhere from Italy to Virginia to Japan.
+Today’s surface Navy literally covers the globe, and your first assignment could be anywhere from Spain to Virginia to Japan.

 The Surface Warfare community is full of history and tradition as well as a strong commitment to the defense of the country and the support of its commitments around the world.